-It is important that as far as possible plan the day based on the nature and need of the day.
+It is important to plan the day based on the nature and need of the day as far as possible.

 Time management is very important for a person to be successful in the life.
-What is the time available and how best we can utilise the same without wasting is the key to the success of an individual in his life.
+The total time available and how best we can utilize the same without wasting it is the key to the success of an individual.
 Everyday activities are to be planned and a programme is to be made based on the projected works and time required for each job.
-The programme is to be made with a thorough understanding of the work and the time requirement for each task.
-In such cases of preparation, you can make the tasks as planned and you can make it in time as planned.
-Some people without having any plans unnecessarily waste their time spending a long time in a simple task and waste the time.
-Some people who will not have much work will try to spoil our time with unnecessary talks and discussions.
-We should not get diverted from our programme with such acts and we should tell them that we have some other important work.
-In some cases, those people may feel bad but we can't do anything as our time and managing the time more productively is more important for us.
+Some people, without having any plans, unnecessarily waste their time spending a long time on a simple task.